matrix-org/synapse/docs/admin_api/user_admin_api.md

   - `quarantined_by` - string or null - The user ID that initiated the quarantine request for this media.
 Null if not quarantined.
   - `safe_from_quarantine` - bool - Status if this media is safe from quarantining.
   - `upload_name` - string or null - The name the media was uploaded with.
-Null if unavailable.
+Null if not provided during upload.
 - `next_token`: integer - Indication for pagination.
 See above.
 - `total` - integer - Total number of media.